A ten gallon aquarium is good for one or two leopard geckos.

 1. Lamp-Leopard Geckos are nocturnal so they don't need UV rays.
 I use a 75 watt black light (It's actually purple) for warmth.
 Daisy is very sensitive to bright lights, so I try to keep her in dark areas.
 Some people use red or blue light but I couldn't find them in high enough wattage.
 Also, I like to put neon things in the cage because of the lighting effects from the black light.

 2. Water-A shallow bowl shaped like a rock is perfect for drinking and getting wet.
-I rinse and refill it daily.
+It should be rinsed and refilled daily.

-3. Temperature-A reptile thermometer should be placed on the cool side of the cage.
+3. Thermometer-A reptile thermometer should be placed on the cool side of the cage.
 I keep mine at 80-85 during the day and 75-80 at night.

 4. Caves-Leopard Geckos need hiding places.
 I put one cave on the hot side and one on the cool side so she can regulate her temperature.
 I built these with rocks next to the glass.
 I put cut out photographs over the glass(see above picture) so that I can peek in the caves without bugging Daisy too much.